 The S&DJR issued Signal Instructions to its staff with information about alterations to the signalling installations on the railway, and quite a few of these have survived.
-It would appear that these Instructions were numbered in a single consecutive series, starting (presumably) from 1.
-It is not known exactly when the S&DJR adopted this practice, but the earliest Signal Instruction known so far is No 12, which was issued in November 1877.
+It would appear that these Instructions were numbered in a single consecutive series starting from 1, which was issued in late 1876.
 The latest known Signal Instruction is No 393, which was issued in December 1942, but it is probable that the S&DJR continued to issue its own Signal Instructions until the creation of British Railways in 1948, after which the Southern and Western Regions of British Railways issued their own notices.

 Some Signal Instructions were very simple, perhaps just a short paragraph to advise (say) the removal of a crossover, whereas others were more complex and might well include small diagrams of (say) new bracket signals etc. However it is clear from the content of the surviving Signal Instructions that they did not cover every type of alteration to the signalling infrastructure, in particular there are very few references to the change of equipment inside signal-boxes.
 It would appear that the Signal Instructions were aimed more at staff such as drivers and guards etc who would need to be made aware of changes such as the installation, relocation or removal of signals etc. Some of the Signal Instructions do not relate to actual S&DJR locations, but to places on the former London & South Western Railway such as Poole, Wimborne etc through which S&DJR trains would pass on a regular basis.

 The Index is in two parts:- the first part lists the Signal Instructions in numerical order, the second part lists the Signal Instructions in alphabetical order of the locations to which they refer.
-Where a Signal Instruction related to more than one location then the Index will contain separate entries for each location.
+Where a Signal Instruction related to more than one location and/or date then the Index will contain separate entries for each location and/or date as appropriate.
 The following explanation of Index entries should be noted:-

 The author would welcome information about any other surviving S&DJR Signal Instructions which are not listed in the Index.
 Please send details by e-mail to RailWest, ideally with a copy of the actual Signal Instruction.

-With acknowledgements to the S&DRT and the late Peter McGhie for information from their collections.
+With acknowledgements to Chris Potts, the S&DRT and the late Peter McGhie for information from their collections.